vswapna3202/Mars-Rovers-Project/README.md

   in its path and a message will be displayed to user
 - Rovers which are deployed successfully only can continue their movements after user specifies the further movement instructions
+- Rovers whose further instructions are input by user alone will continue their movements further and switching between rovers functionality is not implemented in this release

 ### **Future Considerations:**
 - Rover can not only have plateaus it can have other criteria like mounds